-As part of these efforts, Charles Crabtree, the PI of the lab, worked with the American Political Science Association to change how it measured first-generation status in their annual surveys.
-Data from this new measure, which now aligns with United States government guidelines and measures used by other comparable academic associations, provides the best evidence for socioeconomic inequities in the discipline.
+As part of these efforts, Charles Crabtree, the PI of the lab, worked closely with the American Political Science Association to change how it measured first-generation status in their 2023 annual survey.
+Data from this new measure, which now aligns with United States government guidelines and measures used by other comparable academic associations, provides the best evidence for socioeconomic representation and inequities in the discipline.

 If political science faculty mirrored the socioeconomic makeup of the United States, we would expect that about 80% of faculty would be the first in their family to complete a four-year degree.
 If political science faculty mirrored the socioeconomic makeup of the world, we would expect that about 90% of faculty would be the first in their family to complete a four-year degree.
 According to APSA data, only about 24% of faculty are first-generation graduates.
 This representation gap, a delta of 56 or 66 percentage points depending on the point of comparison, represents the largest diversity shortfall in the field.